PA Program Mission, Policies, and Procedures

 Program Policies and Procedures

 The PA Program Professional Phase Handbook is an excellent guide to navigating your experience as a student at Springfield College.
-The handbook is updated annually and as needed as when new policies arise.
+The Handbook is updated annually and as needed when new policies arise.

 As an interested applicant, new matriculating student, or current student, there are a few policies about which you should be aware: